 Proofing tools are the future of the graphics industry

 In the graphics industry, email is used at a very high level as a means of delivering design proposals and, often, different versions of documents sent forth and back between many reviewers.
 Email provides a platform for the different users to check and approve designs in order to make necessary corrections that respond to the needs of the reviewers before publishing.
-Typically, huge files are attached to the emails, and the emails themselves contain lots of information about specific orders and projects.
+Typically, huge files are attached to the emails, and the emails themselves contain lots of information about specific orders and creative projects.
 Often 3–50 reviewers are involved in the approval process for each version.

 If a document is approved in a typical routing proofing flow of three people, and only one correction is done in the document for each email, it still creates 18 emails and 18 attachments, because emails are stored in both the employee’s inbox and outbox.
 A typical campaign within graphics production, with 20 documents in 16 languages and four versions, will create at the minimum 23,000 emails and 23,000 file attachments!